Fisch03/monOS/README.md

 # the boring stuff (aka implementation details)
-because i like torturing myself (and for educational reasons) the end goal for this kernel is to use no external dependencies apart from the [bootloader](https://github.com/rust-osdev/bootloader). i handle this by first getting a basic implementation running using existing crates and then gradually substituting it with my own implementations. this made things a lot less painful than writing everything from scratch directly.
+because i like torturing myself (and for educational reasons) the end goal for this kernel is to use no external dependencies apart from the [bootloader](https://github.com/rust-osdev/bootloader). i handle this by first getting a basic implementation running using existing crates and then gradually substituting it with my own implementations. this makes things a lot less painful than writing everything from scratch directly.

 ~~monOS is bootable from both BIOS and UEFI. that being said, most of my own testing was done on UEFI. therefore i recomend always using the UEFI image if you can!~~
 BIOS boot is currently utterly broken and will not be supported going forward, sorry. maybe sometime later...